Wennington, London

-Wennington is a village in Greater London and is located in the London Borough of Havering.
+Wennington is a small village in the London Borough of Havering, in east London.
 It is situated 14.8 miles (23.8 km) east of Charing Cross.
-Wennington was an ancient parish in the county of Essex that was abolished for civil purposes in 1934.
-It is surrounded by the Metropolitan Green Belt.
+Wennington was an ancient parish in the county of Essex that was superseded for civil purposes in 1934.
+It is peripheral to London, forming a ribbon development extending from the eastern edge of the urban sprawl and surrounded by the Metropolitan Green Belt.
 Wennington was added to Hornchurch Urban District in 1934 and has formed part of Greater London since 1965.